-Andy Solow, a statistician at the Woods Hole Oceanographic Institution in Massachusetts, says Hsiang and his team have made the strongest case yet that there is a link between climate and conflict.
+HAMILTON: Andy Solow, a statistician at the Woods Hole Oceanographic Institution in Massachusetts, says Hsiang and his team have made the strongest case yet that there is a link between climate and conflict.
 And Solow can think of some possible reasons that the two are related.

-Dr. ANDY SOLOW: People don't just go to war because the weather changes.
+D: People don't just go to war because the weather changes.
 The effect of weather on human behavior is presumably operating through resource scarcity or food scarcity or something like that.

-And Solow says El Nino is well-known to reduce crop yields in tropical countries.
+HAMILTON: And Solow says El Nino is well-known to reduce crop yields in tropical countries.

 SOLOW: A lot of these countries are poor and mainly agricultural.
 And as climate conditions change, that can put stress on the agricultural system in those countries; also possibly on water resources and other resources like that and that that may lead to conflict.